quasarframework/quasar/docs/src/pages/options/app-internationalization.md

 }
 ```

-Now you are ready to use it in you pages.
+Now you are ready to use it in your pages.

 ## Setting up Translation Blocks in your SFCs
 The following is an example recipe for using **vue-i18n** embedded `<i18n>` template components in your vue files with **vue-i18n-loader**, which you have to add in your `quasar.conf.js`.
 In this case the translations are stored in yaml format in the block.